mic-max/micmax.pw/README.md

 - Pagination - I currently think I should not use this
 - Use alt text and descriptions for images - Making the site more accessible to users and web scrapers
 - Compress and resize images to reduce load time and bandwidth
-- Allow both light and dark mode depending on user preference
+- Allow both light and dark mode depending on user preference (button at top like: <https://boonepeter.github.io>)
+- Add some introduction/welcome text to `index.md`
 - Show time to read at top of blog post
 - Show tags and categories at top of blog post
 - Jekyll water.css theme [Github Issue](https://github.com/kognise/water.css/issues/18)